Education in Emergencies & Children on the Move

 Displacement

-Millions of internally displaced and refugee children and young people are missing out on their right to education.
-Compared to ten years ago, the number of children and young people displaced within and outside their countries has almost doubled.1 This increases the needs, challenges and pressures on children and young people, their families, host communities and governments for more effective and inclusive responses.
+Millions of internally displaced and refugee children and young people are missing out on their right to education, and the number of children and young people displaced within and outside their countries has been increasing continually for over a decade.1 This increases the needs, challenges and pressures on children and young people, their families, host communities and governments for more effective and inclusive responses.

 Education in emergencies can be a pillar to recovery, self-reliance, and peaceful coexistence for children and young people fleeing conflict, persecution, or disaster.
 Once they arrive at their destination, education services may not be available, or they may face significant legal, administrative, economic, social, and cultural barriers to accessing them.
 For instance, language is often a learning barrier.
 This is the case for IDPs whose mother tongue may be from a different region or ethnicity to that of the hosting community, as well as for refugees who cross international language borders.
 For refugee girls, it is often difficult to find – and keep – a place in the classroom.
 As they get older they tend to face more marginalisation, and the gender gap in secondary schools grows wider.
 Children and young people with disabilities, meanwhile, may find that local schools are not prepared to accommodate their needs.
 For both displaced and local children and young people, schools can get crowded, and teachers and resources may be insufficient and inappropriate.
 Where social dynamics are altered, this can lead to lower educational attainment, drop-out, and social tensions.